Introduction

 The NMRSolverSettings

-repository and stores customization options specific for the solver backend.
-It is stored as an attribute of a NMRCalculationParmameters
+data type stores customization options specific for the solver backend.
+It is stored as an attribute of a NMRCalculationParameters

 object and typically does not need to be altered.